notlit69/OperaGX-Promo-Gen/README.md

 # OperaGX-Promo-Gen

-## THIS REPO IS ONLY FOR EDUCATIONAL PURPOSES
+## THIS REPOSITERY IS ONLY FOR EDUCATIONAL PURPOSES.

 # Usage:
 Put Proxies in proxies.txt.
 Leave empty for Proxyless\